WatershedLRS/WatershedPHP/README.md

 }
 ```

 If you are commonly creating sub groups with new cards, please let us know.
-It is possible for us to add a more compelex function
+It is possible for us to add the facility
 to put newly created top level cards directly into a subgroup.